UK doctors to trial ibuprofen in COVID-19 patients with breathing difficulties

 In March, France's health minister said people should not use anti-inflammatory drugs such as ibuprofen if they have symptoms of COVID-19, the disease caused by the new coronavirus.

-However, U.S., British and European Union drug regulators as well as the maker of Nurofen Reckitt Benckiser RB.L have all said there is no evidence that ibuprofen makes COVID-19 worse.
+However, U.S., British and European Union drug regulators as well as Reckitt Benckiser RB.L, which makes Nurofen, have all said there is no evidence that ibuprofen makes COVID-19 worse.

+Mitul Mehta, director of KCL's Centre for Innovative Therapeutics, said that possible well-known gastric side effects from ibuprofen meant that paracetamol was better to relieve COVID-19 symptoms in its early stages.

+But he added there was no evidence to back up the French claims that ibuprofen worsens COVID-19 symptoms, saying the formulation being used in the trial should lessen the possible side effects.

 ((alistair.smout@thomsonreuters.com; +44 207 542 7064; Reuters Messaging: alistair.smout.thomsonreuters.com@reuters.net))